 I used lots of kraft paper; the table coverings, the wrapped boxes, covering the mirrors behind the dessert table...

-super clever idea at Garnish, and it was perfect!
+For the kids present, I wanted a little extra to keep them occupied.
+I spied this super clever idea at Garnish, and it was perfect!

 My favorite part was decorating onesies...we actually wanted artwear the baby would wear so I did a little research and came up with a great solution.
 I purchased different materials and ironed fusible webbing on the back.
 Guests then could freehand designs or use stencils and cookie cutters to trace, then cut out and iron onto the onesies.
 Katie's mom will later sew the designs to reinforce them on.